asnov/gatecoin/README.md

 https://github.com/Microsoft/TypeScript/issues/8436
 So we have to use bundler to make a package.
 There are some of them:
 8. Webpack, RequireJS, Browserify,  SystemJS/JSPM, Rollup, Amdclean or uRequire?
-Amdclean doesn't have runtime overhead.
+Amdclean allows to run modules without loader and it doesn't have runtime overhead.
 ...[to be discovered]